roshbeng/opcua_fusion_cloud/README.md

   <a href="#" target="_blank"><img src="https://img.shields.io/badge/License-MIT-green.svg" alt="License"></a>
 </p>

-This cloud manufacturing portal is a complementary customer-facing cloud interface for the **[`opcua_fusion`](https://github.com/roshbeng/opcua_fusion.git)** system, allowing customers to register, submit detailed manufacturing quotes, and track the real-time status of their requests.
+This cloud manufacturing portal is a complementary customer-facing cloud interface for the **[`opcua_fusion`](https://github.com/roshbeng/opcua_fusion.git)** application, allowing customers to register, submit detailed manufacturing quotes, and track the real-time status of their requests.

 ---